telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/custom-editors.md

   </script>
 ```

-Once the editor is defined, apply it through the API to any cell.
+After the editor is defined, you can apply it to any cell through the API.

 ###### Example

     var sheet = spreadsheet.activeSheet();
     sheet.range("A5").editor("color");

-Now, when the user selects `A5`, a button that shows the icon is displayed next to the cell.
+As a result, when the user selects `A5`, a button that shows the icon is displayed next to the cell.
 When clicked, the custom color picker pops up and allows the user to
 select a color.

 The `edit` method provides a complete flexibility.
-Use a Popup widget as an example&mdash;you are not obliged, nor required to use a Window.
-Cache the UI if you know that no two instances will be displayed simultaneously, or create a fresh instance each time the `edit` is invoked.
+As an example, you can use a Popup widget&mdash;you are not obliged, nor required to use a Window.
+If you know that no two instances will be displayed simultaneously, cache the UI or create a fresh instance each time the `edit` is invoked.
 Note that the example above refers to a modal dialog.

 ## See Also